 - What are the different kinds of modeling?

-- What modeling terms should I know before getting started?
+- Modeling terms you should know before getting started

-- How does being a model in Los Angeles differ from other markets?
+- How modeling in Los Angeles differs from other markets

 One of the first things every aspiring model must ask themselves is why they want to get into modeling in the first place.
 It may seem like a natural choice if you’re the kind of person who’s always been asked since middle school, “Have you ever thought about modeling?”
 But simply a pretty face does not a model make.
 You shouldn’t be seriously considering a career in modeling unless you have a genuine interest in the profession.